evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 https://www.youtube.com/watch?v=rBT1iAqlzHY&t=1h5m30s
 - **SOH-CAH-TOA** (Sine=Opposite(y) over Hypoteneuse(r), Cosine = Adjacent(x) over Hypoteneuse(r), Tangent = Opposite(y) over Adjacent(x))
 - **Recipricoals** : Sine+Cosecant(S with C) - Cosine+Secant(C with S) - Tangent+CoTangent (Tan with Tan)
+- If you know one(like sine), you automatically know the other(its reciprocal, Cosecant) by simply flipping the fraction.
+-
 ### Why To use Trig Functions?
 Practical Use?
 - You know **one angle** (besides the 90°) and **one side** → find everything else.
 - You know **two sides** → find all angles and the remaining side.